tukl-msd/DRAMSys/README.md

 ##### Relative STL Traces (.rstl)

-The time stamp corresponds to the time the request is to be issued relative to the end of the transaction before or the beginning of the trace.
+The time stamp corresponds to the time the request is to be issued relative to the end of the previous transaction.
 This results in a simulation in which the trace player is able to react to possible delays due to DRAM bottlenecks.

-Here is an example syntax:
+Syntax example:

 ```
 # Comment lines begin with #